Knee Pain Treatment (GAE)

 Genicular Artery Embolization (GAE)

-GAE is an innovative outpatient procedure designed to provide significant relief from knee pain without the need for surgery.
+GAE is an innovative outpatient procedure designed to provide significant relief from knee pain and arthritic knee pain without the need for surgery.
 By targeting the genicular arteries that supply blood to the knee joint, GAE reduces inflammation, alleviates pain, and improves knee function.
 This minimally invasive approach offers patients the opportunity to experience long-lasting pain relief and enhanced mobility without the risks and recovery time associated with surgery.

 Physical Therapy

-Physical therapy is an effective non-invasive treatment option for alleviating knee pain and improving function.
+Physical therapy is an effective non-invasive treatment option for alleviating arthritic knee pain and improving function.
 A skilled physical therapist can design a personalized exercise program to strengthen the muscles around the knee joint, improve flexibility, and correct imbalances or biomechanical issues contributing to pain.
 Physical therapy may also include manual therapy techniques, such as massage or joint mobilization, to reduce stiffness and promote healing.

 Lifestyle Modifications

-Making lifestyle modifications can help alleviate knee pain and prevent exacerbation of symptoms.
+Making lifestyle modifications can help alleviate arthritic knee pain and prevent exacerbation of symptoms.
 Maintaining a healthy weight reduces the load on the knee joints, decreasing the risk of strain and injury.
 Engaging in low-impact exercises like swimming or cycling can improve knee strength and flexibility without putting undue stress on the joints.
 Additionally, using supportive footwear, practicing proper body mechanics, and avoiding activities that aggravate knee pain can all contribute to improved knee health and function.

 Understanding the Procedure